Mirkwood: Influence

+Mirkwood

-Tolkien's estate disputed the right of the novelist Steve Hillard "to use the name and personality of J. R. R. Tolkien in the novel" Mirkwood: A Novel About J. R. R. Tolkien.
+Tolkien's estate disputed the right of the Tolkien fan fiction author Steve Hillard "to use the name and personality of J. R. R. Tolkien in the novel" Mirkwood: A Novel About J. R. R. Tolkien.
 The dispute was settled in May 2011, requiring the printing of a disclaimer.

 A rock music group named Mirkwood was formed in 1971; their first album in 1973 had the same name.
-A band in California used the same name in 2005.
+A different band in California used the name in 2005.

 Tolkien's forests were the subject of a programme on BBC Radio 3, with Eleanor Rosamund Barraclough and the folk singer Mark Atherton.

 Literary holidays in the Forest of Dean have been sold on the basis that the area inspired Tolkien, who often went there, to create Mirkwood and other forests in his books.